 Tools of the Trade

-While accounting departments performed financial consolidation and reporting on a manual basis for many years, in today’s world there are several types of software tools used to support these processes.
+While accounting departments performed financial close, consolidation and reporting on a manual basis for many years, in today’s world there are several types of software tools used to support these processes.

 - Spreadsheets – while spreadsheets are widely used by Finance and Accounting professionals, they weren’t designed to support a complex process, such as financial consolidation.
 Loading data from different systems is a manual process using spreadsheets.
 And with hundreds of tabs being consolidated in a workbook, the spreadsheet can become difficult to maintain and performance will degrade.
 Undetected errors can easily occur with the lack of adequate controls.
 And spreadsheets don’t provide adequate audit trails regarding changes to financial results.